Blosc/caterva-scipy21/caterva_workshop.md

 a = cat.open(urlpath)
 ```

-In the second place, we get the name of all metalayers on the array:
+Then we get the name of all metalayers on the array:

 ```{code-cell} ipython3
 a.meta.keys()
 ```

-Now we get the informatrion stored in the *date* metalayer:
+With that, we can get the information stored in e.g. the *date* metalayer:

 ```{code-cell} ipython3
 assert a.meta.get("date") == a.meta["date"]